apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 The charges are incurred per hour for the life of the table, *even when the table and the underlying S3 buckets are not being used*.

-There are also charges incurred for data storage and for data IO outside of the region of the DynamoDB instance.
+There are also charges incurred for data storage and for data I/O outside of the region of the DynamoDB instance.
 S3Guard only stores metadata in DynamoDB: path names and summary details of objects —the actual data is stored in S3, so billed at S3 rates.